AAnzel/Pop_OS_custom_theme/README.md

 * Aleksandar Anžel

 ### About:
 * This script changes orange and blue/teal accent colours with red accent colour.
-This is done both for GTK and SHELL Pop-OS theme.
+This is done both for GTK and SHELL Pop-OS theme (light and dark variant).
 * Also, script makes Play font a default font for Gnome Shell.
 Therefore, you should download and install Play font before running.
 Play font download link: https://fonts.google.com/specimen/Play?selection.family=Play .

 ### Running: